 Again, I feel obligated to begin with what I like about this episode.
 It starts with a straightforward premise – a reclusive artist, Drew Misham, agreed to conduct an interview with an intrepid reporter.
 Suddenly, Mr. Misham collapses on the table.
 He is pronounced dead at the scene.
 The cause of death is linked to atroquinine – a slow-acting poison.
 The only person in the residence at the time the crime took place besides the artist and the reporter was the victim’s withdrawn daughter, Vera.
 She is immediately arrested for the murder, and it’s up to Apollo to acquit her.
 This trial has a panel of jurists, which was a practice that had been excised from the legal process several years before the series began, so he needs to convince them of her innocence.
 The murder itself would appear to be a classic locked-room mystery.
 You will then reach a dead-end when it becomes apparent that the reporter is innocent.
 To make matters worse, as Vera testifies on the stand, she collapses.
 She is treated at the hospital for the same poison that stole her father’s life.

 It’s revealed at this point that the Mishams were involved in Phoenix Wright’s final trial.
 In a similar manner to “Turnabout Beginnings”, you get to witness it firsthand.
 Phoenix’s last client was a magician named Zak Gramarye.
 He had been accused of murdering his mentor, Magnifi.
-Everyone comments on the strangeness of this case, as Magnifi only had months to live, only being kept alive by IV medication.
+Everyone comments on the strangeness of this case, as Magnifi only had months to live, only being sustained by IV medication.
+If someone wanted him dead that badly, they wouldn’t have had to lift a finger.
 The climactic moment of this case occurs when Phoenix presents what he believes is the page of Magnifi’s diary, which was torn out of the book.
 The prosecutor, Klavier Gavin, immediately calls in a special witness in response to the new evidence.
 Said witness is Drew Misham, who reveals that the diary page was a forgery.
 An unknown client promised him $100,000 to fabricate evidence for this case.
 With Phoenix having presented false evidence defending Zak, the trial ends in the prosecution’s favor.
 However, before a “Guilty” verdict is declared, Zak disappears from the courtroom.
 Sometime after the trial ends, Phoenix’s attorney’s badge is revoked.

 What follows is a sequence that allows you to conduct your own investigation regarding Zak’s disappearance and Drew’s death.
 This is presented through a program dubbed the MASON system, which is named after the character Perry Mason as portrayed by Raymond Burr.
 With it, you can go back and forth between the past and present until you’ve put all of the pieces together so Apollo can find the true culprit.
 This system has been criticized by some fans for not making any logical sense.
 This is mainly because Phoenix can seemingly present evidence from the future at certain points.
 I don’t really have too much of a problem with it because it’s heavily implied that you’re playing through a simulation of real events from the jurists’ perspectives.
 Nonetheless, I still have a problem with it.
 As if to make up for the magatama’s absence in the rest of the game, you must break Psyche-Locks multiple times in a row to see this seven-year investigation to its conclusion.
 Psyche-Locks worked in Justice for All and Trials and Tribulations because they were spread out.
 In Apollo Justice, the mechanic turns into a giant guessing game as you find out which section has the one piece of evidence you need to unlock the next conversation in the other.